Health Information Management Program Facts

-In the past two years, 100% of associate degree graduates that have taken the RHIT national exam have passed.
-Last years graduates as a group (2013) scored higher than the national average in all seven (7) AHIMA domains!
+Last years' graduates as a group (2013) scored higher than the national average in all seven (7) AHIMA domains!
 Most associate degree students are between the ages of 35 and 50, and age 30 for the certificate programs.
 Some students start the the program shortly after completing high school.

 Students may apply to the program anytime after prerequisites are met.
 Students are accepted prior to each semester (Summer, Fall, and Spring).
 Most of the students in the programs are considered part-time; taking 2 to 3 classes each semester since most have part-time or full-time jobs.
 There are approximately 80-90 students taking HIM classes or prerequisite courses to gain admission to the program.